|Articles you can help complete (Edit)|

 Decimator in a nutshell

-The Decimator, a welcome addition to the Khador warjack family, is a heavy designed to hunt heavies - it has one of the hardest hitting guns in the game, and one of the most effective weapons in the game for cutting heavies apart.
-For the same cost as the Destroyer, it provides board control with the multi-fire Dozer, movement shenanigans with Beat Back, and a good chance to scrap other 'jacks outright with the Rip Saw and three focus.
+The Decimator is an odd design among the combined arms jacks in the faction.
+Just like the Destroyer, it sports a decent, but fairly inaccurate gun, and a potent melee weapon.
+Unlike the Destroyer though, its purpose is to hunt heavies instead of drifting blast templates into the enemy's ranks.
+It has one of the hardest hitting guns in the game, and one of the most effective weapons in the game for cutting heavies apart.
+For 2 points more than the Destroyer, it provides board control with the multi-fire Dozer, movement shenanigans with Beat Back, and a good chance to scrap other 'jacks outright with the Rip Saw and three focus, thanks to Sustained Attack.

 - You can allocate one and go after something mid-DEF.
 Boosting both attack rolls and you've got decent chances of hitting DEF 12 or so.